NYPL/metadata-documentation/metadata/element/identifier/identifier.md

 <dd>identifier for digitized surrogates of material included in exhibitions at the New York Public Library</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/bnumber/">NYPL catalog ID (B-number)</a></dt>
-<dd>primary identifier for a bibliographic record in Sierra, where b-number (or “bnumber”) is short for bibliographic number</dd>
+<dd>primary identifier for a bibliographic record in Sierra, where b-number (or "bnumber") is short for bibliographic number</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/other-local/">Other local Identifier</a></dt>
 <dd>free-text identifier field that can contain any value, used when adding an identifier that does not align with any predefined Identifier type in the Metadata Management System (MMS)</dd>